Isaaruwu/Template-Generator/README.md

 # Project Template Generator

 The Project Template Generator is a command-line interface (CLI) application written in Rust.
-It allows you to quickly generate a project template with a predefined directory structure and common files for your Python projects.
+It allows you to quickly generate a project template with a predefined directory structure and common files for your coding projects.

 ## Features
 - Generates a for different languages and different types of projects.